 You may find that you like to ask just one or two of these questions at each school or you may want to ask all of them.
 It’s up to you.

-I hope your college visits go well.
+I hope your college visits and conversations with college admission counselors go well.
 Keep in mind that this is your journey.
 Enjoy it and learn from it!

-If you’re doing college tours with your child, check out Making The Most Of Your College Visit for more advice.
+If you’re doing college tours with your child, check out Making The Most Of Your College Visit for additional advice.